Smoke-free apartment buildings are becoming the wave

 of Housing and Urban Development (HUD) issued a Notice (PIH-2009-21 (HA))

 titled "Non-Smoking Policies in Public Housing".
-The notice stated that HUD "strongly
+The notice stated that HUD

-units.
-The HUD notice describes
+individual units.
+The HUD notice

-additional costs to PHAs of rehabbing units in which smokers have lived.
-This is an extremely important
+out the additional costs to PHAs of rehabbing units in which smokers have

-policies.
-Prior to this Notice,
+smoke-free policies.
+Prior to this

-buildings.
-To access the HUD notice
+their buildings.
+To access the HUD

-on the SFELP site, click here.
+notice on the SFELP site, click here.

 HUD HEALTHY HOMES STRATEGIC PLAN 2009